togrupe/dlive-midi-tools/README.md

 |         |            | MacOS (arm_64 - Apple Silicon) | [Link](https://liveworks-vt.de/downloads/dlive-midi-tools/v2_4_1/dmt-v2_4_1-macos-m1.zip)        |               |                                  |
 |         |            | Windows (x86_64)               | [Link](https://liveworks-vt.de/downloads/dlive-midi-tools/v2_4_1/dmt-v2_4_1-windows.zip)         |               |                                  |

-(*) Hints for Apple-Silicon: In combination with Rosetta also compatible for Apple-Silicon (M1/M2), Newer vesion of MacOS should have it installed by default.
+(*) Hints for Apple-Silicon: In combination with Rosetta also compatible for Apple-Silicon (M1/M2), Newer versions of macOS should have it installed by default.
     Keep in mind that the first start can take a while.

 Older versions see [archive](doc/download-archive.md)